Killing Commendatore: Plot

 The protagonist's road trip comes to an end when his car breaks down.
 He then moves into the remote house of his friend's father, Tomohiko Amada, a renowned painter who has been moved to a nursing home.
-There in the attic he discovers an owl living in it and an unknown painting by Tomohiko, Killing Commendatore, depicting a scene from the opera Don Giovanni.
+There in the attic he discovers an owl living in it and an unknown painting by Tomohiko, Killing Commendatore, depicting a scene from the opera Don Giovanni, though he notices that certain discrepancies in the details.
 He starts working as an art teacher to make ends meet in the village.
-Meanwhile, a wealthy neighbour, Wataru Menshiki, offers him a very large sum of money to paint his portrait which he eventually agrees to do.
+Meanwhile, a wealthy neighbour, Wataru Menshiki, offers him a very large sum of money to paint his portrait, which he eventually agrees to do.
 He ends up creating a portrait unlike anything he has done before and it inspires him to begin a portrait of the man with the white Subaru.

 One night he hears a bell ringing and enlists Menshiki to help him locate the source of the sound.
 The sound of the bell is coming from a pile of heavy rocks behind a shrine in the woods.
 Menshiki hires a construction crew to remove the rocks and they uncover a man-made pit with well-constructed stone walls about nine-feet high.
 There is nothing in the pit except the bells which they remove.
-As their relationship grows, Menshiki reveals to the protagonist that he purchased his house in order to spy on a young teen, Mariye Akigawa, who he suspects is his daughter.
+As their relationship grows, Menshiki reveals to the protagonist that he purchased his house in order to spy on a young teen, Mariye Akigawa, who he suspects is his daughter, through a former lover who died several years after Mariye's birth.
 Meanwhile, the source of the bell ringing - an "Idea" - reveals itself to the protagonist as a two-foot tall, apparently flesh and blood, copy of the character Commendatore from Tomohiko's painting.
 The Commendatore and the protagonist visit Menshiki's house to view his newly completed portrait (although Menshiki is unable to see the Commandatore).
-Menshiki then requests that the protagonist paint a portrait of Mariye, who is a student in his art class, so that Menshiki will be able to “accidentally” meet her.
+Menshiki then requests that the protagonist paint a portrait of Mariye, who is a student in the protagonist's art class, so that Menshiki will be able to “accidentally” meet her when he arranges to stop by.
 The protagonist begins to paint Mariye and also begins a painting of the pit.
-He stops work on the painting of man with the white Subaru, feeling that the portrait is ominously demanding that he stop.
+He stops work on the painting of the man with the white Subaru, feeling that the portrait is ominously demanding that he stop.
 He ends up placing the painting of the man with the white Subaru against the wall so that it is somewhat hidden from sight.
-Menshiki drops by during one of the painting sessions with Mariye, and he soon takes up a relationship with Mariye's aunt (who has taken care of Mariye after her mother's sudden death by hornets and chaperones the painting sessions).
-Meanwhile, Mariye goes missing (later it is revealed that she had become suspicious of Menshiki and broke into his house but was unable to leave his house undetected for four days.)
+Menshiki drops by during one of the painting sessions with Mariye, and he soon takes up a relationship with Mariye's aunt, Shoko, who has taken care of Mariye after her mother's sudden death and chaperones the painting sessions.